 Simon Oscroft and Charlie Davies started So Energy together after having both worked as energy traders at Macquarie Group, an Australian investment and financial multinational with a special interest in infrastructure and utilities.
-This was clearly a formative experience that inspired to dip their toes in energy retail, in which they've had tremendous success in the company's first five years.
+This was clearly a formative experience that inspired them to dip their toes into energy retail.

 So Energy Tariffs

 This is a company that likes to keep things straightforward, and So Energy tariffs reflect this.
 It has chosen to offer just the one tariff at a fixed rate.
-By having one tariff, they avoid the pitfalls of larger suppliers, which offer a confusing array of both fixed and variable rate tariffs with only small changes in features or price.
+By having one tariff, it avoids the pitfalls of larger suppliers, which offer a confusing array of both fixed and variable rate tariffs with only small changes in features or price.